Darjeeling Himalayan Railway: Steam

 In 2002, No. 787 was rebuilt for oil firing on the same principle as that used on Nilgiri Mountain Railway No. 37395.
-A diesel-powered generator was fitted to operate the oil burner and an electrically-driven feed pump, and a diesel-powered compressor was fitted to power the braking system.
+A diesel-powered generator was fitted to operate the oil burner and an electrically driven feed pump, and a diesel-powered compressor was fitted to power the braking system.
 The locomotive was also fitted with a feedwater heater.
 The rebuild dramatically changed its appearance.
 Trials of the refitted locomotive were disappointing, and it never entered regular service; in early 2011, it was in the Tindharia Works awaiting re-conversion to coal-firing.
-In early 2019 B787 was restored cosmetically and is now displayed on a plinth outside Siliguri Junction station.
+In early 2019, B787 was restored cosmetically and is now displayed on a plinth outside Siliguri Junction station.

 In March 2001, No. 794 was transferred to the Matheran Hill Railway for a "joy train" (a steam-hauled tourist train) on that railway.
 It entered service there in May 2002.

 Diesel

 Six diesel locomotives are in use: Nos.
-600–605 of the NDM-6 class.
+600–605 of the NDM-6 class, built in 1997.
+Three additional NDM-6 locomotives were expected to enter operational service during 2025.